Buy Traffic Data

 Emergency Services - Traffic data systems are an integral part of any emergency response team.
 To ensure that ambulances, police cars and fire engines reach their destination as quickly as possible, emergecy services use a traffic congestion dataset to identify which routes to avoid.
 Street traffic data is also extremely useful to logisitics teams at emergency services.
 Where possible, they will try to direct emergency vehicles away from residential streets or areas with lots of pedestrians.
 With a live traffic API, vehicles can avoid these routes and travel as quickly as possible.

 What are typical Traffic Data attributes?

-How is Traffic Data typically collected?
+How is Traffic Data collected?

 How to assess the quality of Traffic Data?

 High quality traffic data is essential for the best traffic analysis.
 Only consistent, up-to-date and enriched traffic data services will give you accurate traffic intelligence.
 There are steps buyers can take to assess traffic data quality: